FI / EN

 Participants agree to adhere to Cup regulations and to follow any instructions from the Cup, the Organizer, or race officials.

 Participants must ensure their own and others’ safety above all else, and exhibit sportspersonlike conduct.

 Littering and any other activity that adversely impacts the event is strictly forbidden.

-The Organizer will designate a Chief Commissaire to oversee the event, and to act as the final arbiter in matters pertaining to regulations.
+The Organizer will designate a Chief Commissaire to oversee the event.
+HEL CX ry is the final arbiter of the regulations.